Gerhard Casper: American Academy in Berlin

 In July 2015, Casper was appointed one-year interim president of the American Academy in Berlin, an institute for culture and research founded in 1994 by Ambassador Richard Holbrooke.
 The independent, privately funded, nonpartisan American Academy in Berlin seeks to improve cultural and academic ties between Germany and the USA.
-Since August 2019, Casper serves as the American Academy's trustee-in-residence.
+Since August 2019, Casper has served as the American Academy's trustee-in-residence.
 He returned to the Academy's board in 2015, after having previously served as trustee from 2000 to 2009.

 While acting as president, Casper arranged a visit by Nobel Prize winner Eric Kandel, in September 2015, who discussed "The Quest to Understand the Unconscious in Art, Mind, and Brain."
-Casper also helped to oversee the Richard C. Holbrooke Forum, which was created in memory of the Academy's founder.
+Casper also helped to oversee the Richard C. Holbrooke Forum, which was created remembering the Academy's founder.

 The intercultural and interdisciplinary setting and the creative program made the Academy a prestigious center according to the German magazine Der Spiegel.

 Honors, awards and leadership

 Casper has been elected to membership in the American Law Institute, the International Academy of Comparative Law, the American Academy of Arts and Sciences, the Orden Pour le mérite für Wissenschaften und Künste (Order Pour le mérite for the Sciences and Arts), and the American Philosophical Society.
 During the fall of 2006, he held the Kluge Chair in American Law and Governance at the Library of Congress.
 He has been awarded various honorary doctorates.
 On May 26, 2000 Casper received an honorary doctorate from the Faculty of Social Sciences at Uppsala University, Sweden That spring, he also received an honorary doctorate from Yale.

 In 1997, Casper received the Golden Plate Award of the American Academy of Achievement.

 Casper is the 2014 recipient of the American Law Institute's Distinguished Service Award.
 He served on ALI's Council from 1980 to 2010, and continues to participate as an emeritus member.
 From 2000 to 2008, he served as a successor trustee of Yale University.
 From 2010 to 2016, he was chairman of the Board of the Terra Foundation for American Art.
 Casper is a trustee of the Central European University in Budapest and a member of international advisory councils at the Israel Democracy Institute, the European University at St. Petersburg, and Koç University, Istanbul.

 Casper also has the honor of having been the subject of the first Google search by someone not a part of the Google team.
+In 1998, the future founders of Google were demonstrating their search software for John Hennessy.
+He chose to search for "Gerhard Casper".